-- LSM303 accelerometer + magnetometer: mainly to give compass orintation.
+- Accelerometer + magnetometer: mainly to give compass orientation.
 The accelerometer can also be used to detect bike motion and activate the device from sleep or could be even used as a motion-based alarm

-- BMP280: temperature + pressure sensor.
-Pressure can be used both as weather information as well as for sea-level altitude information (for measuring elevation changes during rides).
+- Temperature + pressure sensor.
+Pressure can be used both as weather information (storm warning) as well as for sea-level altitude information (for measuring elevation changes during rides).

 BicycleCompanion was originally designed as a teensy shield (which was never built) and then as a custom board based on the low-cost STM32F103 microcontroller (check early logs of this project) and using an OLED for display.
 This board was built but it was too power hungry.
 Moreover, it lacked any other interesting sensors to justify its use.
 Therefore, BicycleCompanion design is the result of this evolution.